samskivert/website/bikeshed/_posts/2015-07-26-auto-destructure-args.md

 The `XY` interface makes it easy to express that you don't care whether your x,y pair is actually a `Point` or a `Vector` (or any other damned thing that has an x and y), which is very useful.
-But how do I know that it's OK to destructure an `XY`?
+But how do I know that it's OK to destructure an object that happens to implement `XY`?

 Probably some kind of annotation like `@Value` which, when placed on a class or interface means that all public methods represent destructurable values:

 ```java
 @Value